 7. Table Saw

-A table saw can sometimes be confused for a circular saw.
+A table saw can sometimes be confused with a circular saw.
 However, the major difference between these two is the blade size.
 A table saw has a larger blade.

 The blade is driven using a powerful motor mounted underneath the working table.